 He also denied putting pressure on Gafoor to accept sole responsibility for her murder, prompting Mr Coker to claim: "You were covering up in 1990 and you are still hiding something today."

 He said: "You know a great deal more about that night than you are prepared to say.
 You were there.
 You know what happened.
-Were you actually involved in the violence?"'Code of silence'
+Were you actually involved in the violence?"

 Mr Actie said it was an impossible suggestion.